 Teaching and Assessment

 Assessment is largely via coursework, tests of knowledge and understanding and written assignments – reflective essays, project reports, and presentations.
-We offer comprehensive study skills support throughout your time at College in order to help maximise your chances of success.
 Teaching sessions take the form of short lectures, supervised discussions, small group work and guest speakers.

 • 64 UCAS points at AS/A2 Level (minimum 32 points at A2 level)